MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-solution.md

 ## Solution publisher
 Every app you create or customization you make is part of a solution.
 Every solution has a publisher.
 You specify the publisher when you create a solution.

 The solution publisher indicates who developed the app.
 For this reason, you should create a solution publisher that is meaningful.
 You can view the solution publisher for a solution by selecting **Settings** from the **Solutions** area in Power Apps.
-For more information about the solution publisher, see [Solution publisher](/power-platform/alm/solution-concepts-alm#solution-publisher).
+For more information about the solution publisher, see [Solution publisher](/power-platform/alm/solution-concepts-alm#solution-publisher) in the Power Platform ALM guide.

+> [!NOTE]
+> The **Common Data Services Default Solution** is associated with the **Common Data Service Default Publisher**.
+The default customization prefix will be randomly assigned for this publisher, for example it could be `cr8a3`.
+This means that the name of every new item of metadata created for your organization will have this prepended to the names used to uniquely identify the items.

 ### Create a solution publisher
 1. In the Power Apps portal, select **Solutions**.